Project structure#

 Py<project>

-is the project name for AEDT.The repository name as hosted on GitHub should be all lowercase to follow GitHub community standards.
-For example, pymapdl and pyaedt.
+is the project name for MAPDL (an abbreviation for Mechanical APDL).The repository name as hosted on GitHub should be all lowercase to follow GitHub community standards.
+For example, pyaedt and pymapdl.

-The Python library name is to be in the format
+The Python library name is in the format

 ansys-<product/service>-<feature>